guilhermegch/telegram-twitter-bot/README.md

 ```

 ### Twitter and Telegram keys ###
 Go to the settings folder and fill a `.env` file with your Twitter Standard v1.1 and Telegram Bot keys following the `.env_example` file.
+On the first start of the bot, he will send your chat id on the message, to put on the `.env` file.

 ### SQLite ###
 The database will be created by running the bot and adding the first username.